turingschool/curriculum/tutorials/performance/caching.markdown

 ### Loading from Cache

-Any subsequent page load will now read the fragment when rendering the header layout.
-This means that if this was the only change made and the user now creates a new Article the article count displayed in the header would be incorrect since the count is being read from the cache.
+Any subsequent page load will now read the fragment.
+This means that if this was the only change made and the user now creates a new `Article` the article count displayed in the header would be incorrect since the count is being read from the cache.

 ### Expiring / Refreshing the Cache